asim709/php-multithreaded-websocket-and-json-rest-server/Readme.md

 http://localhost/myproject/service?a=Mathematics:add&p=[2,5]

-Url in this format shall instentiate matematics class using reflection and call the method "add" with parameters. whatever the add returns, send it in response.
+Url in this format shall instantiate mathematics class using reflection and call the method "add" with given parameters 2 and 5.
+Return value is then sent in response.

 **2) Calling "add" method through web-sockets**